aadityarajrk-rgb/python-from-zero/README.md

 - Learn problem-solving uding python
 - Stay consistent and improve daily

-Start with dicipline , not perfaction
+Start with dicipline , not perfection